CiscoUcs/intersight-ansible/README.md

 git clone https://github.com/ciscoucs/intersight-ansible
 ```

-### usage
+### Usage

-Authentication with the Intersight API requires that use of API keys that should be generated within the Intersight UI.
+Authentication with the Intersight API requires the use of API keys that should be generated within the Intersight UI.
 See (https://intersight.com/help) or (https://communities.cisco.com/docs/DOC-76947) for more information on generating and using API keys.
 If you do not have an Intersight account, you can create one and claim devices in Intersight using the DevNet Intersight Sandbox at https://devnetsandbox.cisco.com/RM/Diagram/Index/a63216d2-e891-4856-9f27-309ca61ec862?diagramType=Topology
 Because Intersight has a single API endpoint, minimal setup is required in playbooks or variables to access the API.
 Here's an example playbook:
 ```